Peak Photography Experience

 Remember that “positive” and “negative” are defined from the customer’s point of view, not the photographer’s.

-At it’s most basic, a customer’s “photography experience” might be separated into three general steps:
+At its most basic, a customer’s “photography experience” might be separated into three general steps:

 1) Contacting a photographer and getting a quote: